BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_0_Creating_Basic_Bitcoin_Transactions.md

-# Section Four: Sending Bitcoin Transactions
+# Chapter Four: Sending Bitcoin Transactions

-This section describes three different methods for sending bitcoins to normal P2PKH addresses from the command line, using only the bitcoin-cli interface.
+This chapter describes three different methods for sending bitcoins to normal P2PKH addresses from the command line, using only the bitcoin-cli interface.

-## Objectives for This Section
+## Objectives for This Chapter

-After working through this section, a developer will be able to:
+After working through this chapter, a developer will be able to:

    * Decide How to Send Money Through Bitcoin
    * Create a Raw Transaction